When to call for help

-Licensed professional counselor
+Licensed professional counsellor

 Primary care physician

 Often children of parents who have bipolar disorder can be negatively affected by their parents’ mood swings.
-If you notice anger or depression in your child (such as tearfulness or rebellious behaviors in an older child) related to a parent’s mood swings, it is important to obtain therapy for your child as well.
+If you notice anger or depression in your child (such as tearfulness or rebellious behaviours in an older child) related to a parent’s mood swings, it is important to obtain therapy for your child as well.

 Exams and Tests